Malaysia Time (MYT) · UTC+8 · No Daylight Saving Time

 Malaysia uses MYT (UTC+8) year-round.
 Kuala Lumpur is the capital and largest city.

 When traveling to Malaysia, expect significant jet lag if coming from Europe or the Americas.
-Allow 1-2 days to adjust to the time difference.
-Most Malaysia hotels will have alarm clocks, but setting your phone to local time immediately upon arrival helps.
+Allow 1–2 days to adjust.
+Set your phone to local time immediately upon arrival.
 Multiple languages are spoken including Malay and English.
-Business meetings often start punctually, so account for traffic when planning.
+Business meetings often start punctually.

 Malaysia uses a single time zone (MYT (UTC+8)).
 This makes it relatively straightforward to coordinate times across the country.